finbourne/lusid-sdk-csharp/sdk/docs/TransactionPortfoliosApi.md

             var scope = scope_example;  // string | The scope of the transaction portfolio.
             var code = code_example;  // string | The code of the transaction portfolio.
-Together with the scope this uniquely identifies              the transaction portfolio. var transactionId = transactionId_example;  // string | The unique id of the transaction to delete the property value from. var transactionPropertyKey = transactionPropertyKey_example;  // string | The property key of the property value to delete from the transaction.
+Together with the scope this uniquely identifies              the transaction portfolio. var transactionId = transactionId_example;  // string | The unique id of the transaction to delete the property value from. var propertyKeys = new List<string>(); // List<string> | The property keys of the properties to delete from the transaction.
 This must be from the \"Transaction\" domain and will have the format {domain}/{scope}/{code} e.g.              \"Transaction/strategy/quantsignal\".

             try
             {
-                // [EARLY ACCESS] Delete property from transaction DeletedEntityResponse result = apiInstance.DeletePropertyFromTransaction(scope, code, transactionId, transactionPropertyKey);
+                // [EARLY ACCESS] Delete properties from transaction DeletedEntityResponse result = apiInstance.DeletePropertiesFromTransaction(scope, code, transactionId, propertyKeys);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)
             {
-                Debug.Print("Exception when calling TransactionPortfoliosApi.DeletePropertyFromTransaction: " + e.Message );
+                Debug.Print("Exception when calling TransactionPortfoliosApi.DeletePropertiesFromTransaction: " + e.Message );
                 Debug.Print("Status Code: "+ e.ErrorCode);
                 Debug.Print(e.StackTrace);
             }